 What Is an Unsecured Loan?

-The other flavor, “unsecured loans,” are even more common.
-They don’t require collateral, so the lender is taking a very big risk.
+The other type of debt, “unsecured loans,” are even more common.
+High risk loans don’t require collateral, so the lender is taking a very big risk.
 He’s accepting the word of the borrower that the loan will be repaid.
 If the borrower defaults, the lender might try to take the borrower to court and get a lien against his property, but otherwise it’s hard to collect a debt.